 - Make sure the kids eat a high-fiber dinner before they begin trick or treating.
 Fiber slows sugar absorption and on Halloween, that is a must!
 As a child, my mother always made refried bean burritos on Halloween, and now I do too.
 These are fast, filling and full of fiber!
 (Recipe below.)
 Another idea is to add Regular Girl to their cold beverages.
 As you know, my family takes Regular Girl and we have been using it for almost a year now.
 Regular Girl is a prebiotic fiber/probiotic combo, which is approved by Health Canada for children age one and up.
-It blends invisibly so your child or teen will not know it’s in there.
+It blends invisibly into water so your child or teen will not know it’s in there.